-- (a) one algae from each class

-- (b) a slime mould

-- (c) one member each from lichens, bryophytes, pteridophytes, gymnosperma.
+- (a) one algae from each class of the last - (b) a slime mould with season production of perbold - (c) one member each from lichens, bryophytes, pteridophytes, gymnosperma.

 Flowering plants-basic parts, their form and structure (stem, root, leaf, flower, fruit, seed etc.)